-The Department of Defense Appropriations Act of 2010 (Section 8120, P. 111-118) enacted on December 19, 2009, provides that Iraqi and Afghan Special Immigrants (SIVs) are eligible for federal public benefits to the same extent and for the same time period as refugees.
-The new legislation supersedes prior legislative authority that limited SIVs to refugee status for an 8-month time period.
-Specifically, the legislation amends prior authority under the National Defense Authorization Act of 2008 (P.L.
-110-181) and the Afghan Allies Protection Act of 2009 (P.L.
-111-8) that provided SIV eligibility of benefits for a period not to exceed 8 months from the date the immigrant was granted SIV status.
-The new legislation provides that SIVs are eligible for all benefits available to the same extent and for the same period of time as refugees pursuant to Section 207 of the Immigrations and Nationality Act.
-Provided that other eligibility requirements are met; refugees are eligible for SNAP indefinitely.
+The Department of Defense Appropriations Act of 2010 (Section 8120, P. 111-118) enacted on December 19, 2009, provides that Iraqi and Afghan Immigrants with special immigrant visas (SIVs) are eligible for federal public benefits to the same extent and for the same time period as refugees.
+Provided that other eligibility requirements are met, SIVs are eligible for SNAP indefinitely.